@ini_set( 'upload_max_size' , '300M' ); @ini_set( 'post_max_size', '300M'); @ini_set( 'max_execution_time', '300' );

 As the Communications Officer for one of the oldest, if not the oldest, Bilateral Trade Associations in Ghana, I gained significant exposure.

-24 was a roller coaster – cliché, yeah right.
+24 was a roller coaster – cliché, yeah, right.
 My personal life was good and personal as always, and I remain grateful for all the good and bad times.
 In retrospect, there have been a couple of highlights.
 Until January 24, 2024, I’ve spent the past 6 years helping establish and run the communications unit of the American Chamber of Commerce in Ghana as its first Communications Officer.
 Those times have been great formative years.

 I joined AmCham Ghana in October 2017, just when the Chamber started preparing to host its annual flagship event, the Thanksgiving Dinner and Awards Night.
 Hosted at the banquet hall of the State House, it will be the first grand dinner after its inaugural ball with the late former President Jerry John Rawlings.
 I was glad I spent most of my school days prioritizing skill acquisition.
-Jumping into such a role fresh out of school was daunting but a challenge that I gladly accepted and executed.
+Jumping into such a role fresh out of school was daunting, but a challenge that I gladly accepted and executed.

 Documentary commemoration the 35th Anniversary of AmCham Ghana: Created by ASAK

-I remember fondly the nights and days we were preparing to host the maiden U.S.-Ghana Business Forum.
+I fondly remember the nights and days we spent preparing to host the maiden U.S.-Ghana Business Forum.
 This was our first time hosting anything of this magnitude and significance.
 This was in 2018 during the first Trump administration that wasn’t too keen on U.S.-Africa relations, so it’s note-worthy when the President’s Advisory Council on Doing Business in Africa (PAC-DBIA) 2018 fact-finding delegation led by the former Secretary of Commerce, Wilbur Ross included Ghana in their itinerary and more importantly when the Chamber has the privilege to play a significant role in their visit to Ghana.

-I have always been a creative and driven by the singular motivation of making a living out of my talent and passion.
-I started my first blog after high school and grew it into an entertainment website which I ran till my third year at the university.
-I remember fondly a story my partner Eugene told me about an encounter with one of Ghana’s celebrated entertainment bloggers, Ameyaw Dedrah who remarked on our efforts in generating original content.
-I had to close the website because I could no longer foot the bills, but that’s just a paused chapter, not a closed one.
+I have always been creative and driven by the singular motivation of making a living out of my talent and passion.
+I started my first blog after high school and grew it into an entertainment website,, which I ran until my third year at university.
+I fondly remember a story my partner, Eugene, told me about an encounter with onGhana’sana’s celebrated entertainment bloggers, Ameyaw Debrah, who remarked on our efforts to generate original content.
+I had to close the website because I could no longer foot the bills, that’sat’s just a paused chapter, not a closed one.

 The first job was a great experience and I have no regrets.
 I want to focus more on my personal endeavors, but I’m always open to new opportunities and experiences.
-Maybe something that involves a lot of travels 😊.
+Maybe something that involves a lot of travel 😊.

 Battle Of The GOATs